 In Lander, each player assumes the role of one of six corporations that funded the Global Corporation Coalition (GCC) Intrepid: Aspire, Cell-u-Life, Matsumoto, TransFusion, Westcott & Benton or YDR.
 The objective of the game is simple: achieve the most mission stars in five rounds of colonisation to win.
-To do this, you must cultivate the planet and develop your crew so that you have the resources, skills and traits necessary to complete the missions assigned by Command.
+To do this, you must cultivate the planet and develop your crew so that you have the resources, skills and traits necessary to complete the missions assigned by QUINN.

 Number of players